 Pruning

-Variegated string of hearts is easy to care for and can be propagated from stem cuttings.
-However, the plant will become leggy over time and will need to be pruned back to encourage new growth.
+Propagating variegated string of hearts from stem cuttings is easy and doesn’t require much care.
+However, the mother plant will become leggy over time and will need to be pruned back to encourage new growth.

 When pruning, it is important to use sharp, sterile scissors and to make clean cuts just above a leaf node.
 New growth will emerge from the leaf nodes, so pruning back to them will encourage full, bushy growth.
 Once the plant has been pruned, it can be fertilized with a half-strength liquid fertilizer.